DjangoGirls/organizer-manual/sponsors/README.md

 - public thanks to them from your social media accounts
 - e-mail sent to attendees after the event (but sent by you on behalf of the sponsor!)

 We recommend talking to sponsors and ask about their goals.
 We always try to collaborate with our partners and we make sure they get actual value and are happy with the results.

-## What can't you offer to sponsors?

-The most important is: __never sell the data of your attendees (names, emails, etc).__ You can send e-mails to attendees on behalf of the sponsor, but you can't share private information of people with them.

-Sponsors are of course free to hang out during the event and talk to attendees directly.

 ## How to find sponsors?